Relizane

-Relizane or Ghilizan (Arabic: غلیزان) is a city in Algeria.
-It is the capital city of Relizane Province.
+Relizane or Ghilizan (ⵖⵉⵍⵉⵣⴰⵏ, غلیزان) is a city in Algeria.
+It is the capital city of Relizane Province.In 2008, its population was 130,094, of which 109,689 resided in the city of Relizane itself.

+Relizane is the successor to the historic city of Mina, which witnessed the passage of numerous civilizations and powers, notably the Numidians, Romans, and Vandals, and which reached its peak in the 2nd and 3rd centuries AD.

+Relizane's geographical location is of great strategic importance: it lies at the crossroads of several local and national roads, including the current National Routes 4, 23, and 7, as well as the railway network connecting central and western Algeria.

+Thanks to its location on the banks of the Mina Valley and in the Mina Plain, Relizane boasts numerous olive groves and citrus orchards destined for the food processing industry.

 Toponymy

-The name of Relizane comes from the Berber ⵉⵖⵉⵍ ⵉⵣⵣⴰⵏ (Iɣil Izzan) which means “burnt / grilled hill”.
+The name of Relizane comes from the Berber ⵉⵖⵉⵍ ⵉⵣⵣⴰⵏ (Iɣil Izzan) which means "burnt / grilled hill".
 The Turks built a bordj there, hence the name Bordj Ighil Izan, to control the road to Oran.
 The population is mainly from the Flittas and Beni-Ouragh of Ouarsenis.

 Geography

 Topography

 The topography within 2 miles of Relizane is only modest variations in elevation, with a maximum elevation change of 210 feet and an average elevation above sea level of 230 feet.
 Within 16 kilometers, slight variations in altitude only (533 meters).
 Within 80 kilometers, very significant variations in altitude (1,268 meters).

 The region within a 3 kilometer radius of Relizane is covered by cultivated land (47%), artificial surfaces (31%) and sparse vegetation (11%), within a 16 kilometer radius by cultivated land (53 %) and sparse vegetation (31%) and within a radius of 80 kilometers by cultivated land (47%) and sparse vegetation (17%).